 - 1st week in June through 2nd week in August

 - Tuition: Covered for all students completing their clinical hours at Ochsner locations.
 For all others, the cost is $250 that is due at the midway point of the unit.

 - Meal tickets while serving on-call duty

-Preferred - Undergraduate degree from the CHEA-member organization with concentration in divinity/ theology/religious studies and/or Master’s Degree with concentration in divinity/ theology/religious studies from a CHEA-member organization or equivalent (completed or in process) preferred
+- Preferred: Undergraduate degree from the CHEA-member organization with concentration in divinity/ theology/religious studies and/or a master’s degree with concentration in divinity/theology/religious studies from a CHEA-member organization.

-Ordination or commission to function in ministry/ pastoral care or in the process toward ordination or commission are preferred for the Extended Unit Program.
+- Ordination or commission to function in ministry/pastoral care or in the process toward.